How many people are in poverty in the UK?

-Some drivers of poverty are life events, like illness or redundancy.
-But most are structural, and exacerbated by increasing living costs, creating a cycle that keeps people trapped in hardship.
+Life events, like illness or redundancy, can cause poverty.
+But it is mostly caused by structural issues, and exacerbated by increasing living costs, creating a cycle that keeps people trapped in hardship.

 That can include unemployment and low-paid, insecure work.
 People who have not had easy access to training or education can struggle to land a secure job, making it harder to escape poverty.

 The UK’s welfare system also makes it difficult for those struggling to get a decent income.
 Social security is not enough for people in work, looking for work or dealing with health issues to avoid poverty, according to the Joseph Rowntree Foundation (JRF).

 Eight in ten people claiming universal credit in November were in work or looking for work, the charity said, calling it a “damning indictment” of society.

 With rapidly rising inflation, families on universal credit will be even worse off.
 Payments are rising at just half the rate of inflation, which is set to rise even further this year.
 The Office for Budget Responsibility predicts inflation will peak at 8.7 per cent in 2022.

 Benefits can be difficult to access, and in some cases mean people risk lowering their income by getting a job.
 It’s particularly difficult for people dealing with mental health issues like addiction to escape poverty, and people who have been in prison can find it difficult to get a job to support themselves.

 Take a print or digital subscription to The Big Issue and provide a critical lifeline to our work.